 The dealership experience

 We really relied on the dealership staff to steer us toward the right product – one that truly met our needs.
-Just because we had a personal relationship with the particular dealer we visited did not mean we didn’t go through “a process.”
-Things such as new versus used, reliability, manufacturer rebates, warranties, financing, etc., all came into play in arriving at a final decision.
+Just because we had a personal relationship with the particular dealer we visited did not mean we didn’t go through a process.
+Things such as new versus used, reliability, manufacturer rebates, warranties and financing all came into play in arriving at a final decision.

 And even with the benefit of having a dealer relationship available to us, it didn’t stop our family from looking around at other dealerships and options on the market.
 I remember one particular instance where my father visited a competitor’s dealership and asked the dealer’s salesman a number of questions, and was very interested in what the gentleman had to say.

-While more shoppers are enhancing the car-buying experience and gaining knowledge with online tools, there is still something to be said for actually test driving the vehicle under consideration.
-When shopping online, you may find that sellers of used cars don’t give an accurate representation of the vehicle being advertised.
+While more shoppers are enhancing their car-buying experience and gaining knowledge with online tools, it’s still important to actually test-drive the vehicle under consideration.
+When shopping online, you may find that some sellers of used cars don’t give an accurate representation of the vehicle being advertised.
 Shoppers may see pictures of a pristine car only to show up and find a vehicle in a different condition.

 In other instances, prospective buyers find that the car looked good inside and out, but after getting an inspection by a mechanic, receive the news the odometer reading has been changed.
-Worse yet, another scenario is the car completely breaks down shortly after purchase.
+Worse yet, the car completely breaks down shortly after purchase.

-With new cars, many customers who haven’t researched, planned ahead and checked out a vehicle wind up spending excessive amounts on features and fancy-worded warranties that are either overpriced or just unnecessary.
+With new cars, customers who haven’t researched, planned ahead and checked out a vehicle may wind up missing the best deal, or find themselves buying more car than they can afford.

 The smart woman and the library

-Of all the car-buying stories I came across, my favorite was about a (smart) woman who told of going to the library (before the age of the Internet) to look at the Kelley Blue Book.
+Of all the car-buying stories I came across, my favorite was about a smart woman who told of going to the library (before the age of the internet) to look at the Kelley Blue Book.
 She was able to check the value of the car she was interested in before she visited the dealership.
-The seller initially offered her a price almost double what the car was worth.
+The seller initially gave her a price almost double what the car was worth.

 Backed up by the information she had recently researched, the woman laughed at the seller, telling him she knew the car was worth much less.
 Loaded with facts and sharp sense, she ended up getting a great deal for the car she both wanted and needed.
 Doing her homework helped her avoid being taken for a significant sum of money.

+With today’s access to information, researching a car purchase is easier than ever.
+Consider starting online with expert and consumer reviews to compare different models.
 Try to identify the type of car that meets your needs and budget, and zero in on the value of the car that interests you most.
-And be careful when considering any extra features as these may be associated with significant upcharges.
+And be careful when considering any extra features as these will typically add to your overall costs.